-In general, you must obtain and use forms prescribed by the Illinois Department of Revenue.
-Separate statements not on forms provided or approved by the Department will not be accepted and you will be asked for appropriate documentation.
+In general, you must obtain and use forms prescribed by the Illinois Department of Revenue (IDOR).
+Separate statements not on forms provided or approved by IDOR will not be accepted and you will be asked for appropriate documentation.
 Failure to comply with this requirement may result in failure to file penalties, a delay in the processing of your return, or a delay in the generation of any overpayment.
 Additionally, failure to submit appropriate documentation when requested may result in a referral to our Audit Bureau for compliance action.

 Corporations must complete Form IL-1120.
 Do not send a computer printout with line numbers and dollar amounts attached to a blank copy of the return.
-Computer generated printouts are not acceptable, even if they are in the same format as the Department's forms.
-Computer generated forms from a Department-approved software developer are acceptable.
+Computer generated printouts are not acceptable, even if they are in the same format as IDOR's forms.
+Computer generated forms from an IDOR-approved software developer are acceptable.

-Note Form IL-1120 (R12/17) is for tax year ending on or after December 31, 2017, and before December 31, 2018.
-For tax year ending before December 31, 2017, use the 2016 form.
+ENOTE Form IL-1120 (R12/18) is for tax years ending on or after December 31, 2018, and before December 31, 2019.
+For tax years ending before December 31, 2018, use the 2017 form.
 Using the wrong form will delay the processing of your return.